f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 Scenario
 ~~~~~~~~

-The security team has done an application scan and found that HTTP cookies are being issued unencrypted.
-They have asked the application team to verify all cookies get encrypted at the application tier, but the app team is in the middle of a new deployment and can't move man hours to rewrite the cookie code.
-They have asked the F5 team to encrypt the cookies.
+The security team has done an application scan and found that the HTTP cookies are being issued unencrypted.
+They have asked the application team to verify that all the cookies get encrypted at the application tieri.
+But, the app team is in the middle of a new deployment and can't reallocate resources to rewrite the cookie code.
+So, they have asked the F5 team to encrypt the cookies.

 Restraints
 ~~~~~~~~~~

-The following restraints need to be known in order to implement this solution:
+The following restraints prevent from implementing this solution:

-- The F5 administrators need to know what the name of the HTTP Cookie or Cookies will be.
+- The F5 administrators need to know the name of the HTTP Cookie or Cookies that are being used.

 Requirements
 ~~~~~~~~~~~~